architech-boards/brancaboard/source/STM32F0Discovery.rst

 Remember to reload the
 **led.html **
-page after every command send using the
+page after each command sent using the
 **cgi demo.html**
 page.